-If you have been charged with any marijuana crime in Travis, Williamson, Hays, Bastrop, or Caldwell County contact Law Office of Alejandro Martinez, PLLC to ensure a zealous defense and to help you avoid the most serious repercussions to your alleged crime.
-This includes the cities Austin, Pflugerville, Round Rock, Cedar Park, Georgetown, Leander, Killeen, Temple, San Marcos, Bastrop, Lockhart and surrounding areas.
+If you have been charged with any marijuana crime in Travis, Williamson or Hays County contact Law Office of Alejandro Martinez, PLLC to ensure a zealous defense and to help you avoid the most serious repercussions to your alleged crime.
+This includes the cities Austin, Pflugerville, Georgetown, Round Rock, Cedar Park, Leander, San Marcos and surrounding areas.

 controlled substance defense attorney in austin, tx

 In Texas, controlled substances are classified into four penalty groups based on their potential for abuse, as well as their harmfulness.
 Section 481.101 - 105 of the Texas Health and Safety Code outlines these groups, with the Penalty Group I substances generally resulting in the most serious penalties and Penalty Group IV substances generally resulting in the least harsh punishments.

 These penalty groups, which are outlined in the Texas Controlled Substances Act, help the courts determine the penalties for offenses involving illegal controlled substances.
 Some of the commonly used narcotics from each penalty group are as follows:

 Penalty Group I (PG-1) – these substances generally have a high likelihood of abuse.
 This penalty group includes Cocaine, Heroin, Hydrocodone, Codeine, Marijuana, Oxycodone, Opium, Methadone, Ketamine, and Methamphetamines.
 (Tex.
 Health and Safety Code Ann. § 481.102).